faraui/markov/README.md

 opposite result for an option.

 ## EXAMPLES
-Do not let this example distract you from the fact that for all sequences, the number separator is a letter **a**.
+Do not let these examples distract you from the fact that for all sequences, the number separator is a letter **a**.

 ![123](https://github.com/faraui/markov/assets/170811164/d14150f5-c7c8-4c24-9b70-90976df8c9fe)